joseluisserranoricardo/A-B-Testing-Analysis-Marketing-Campaign-Effectiveness/README.md

 ---

+## Limitations
+- Correlation between ads seen and conversion does not imply causation

+- Potential user behavior bias (active users see more ads)

+- No control for confounding variables (time, frequency, user segmentation)

 ## Final Conclusion

 This A/B test provides strong statistical evidence that **advertisements outperform public service announcements in driving conversions**.

 Therefore, the company should consider implementing the **advertisement-based marketing strategy** as the primary marketing approach.

 Additionally, further improvements could be achieved by focusing advertising efforts on **high-performing days and hours identified in the analysis**.
+A logistic regression model could be used to estimate the marginal effect of ads controlling for other variables.